 Since these drugs block stomach acid production while active, the body compensates by making more gastrin once the drug is eliminated.
 This may lead to very high gastrin levels and potentially other diseases .

 Limitations and Caveats

 Most studies that compare gastrin levels between diseased and normal individuals use a specific test (immunoassay) to determine baseline levels.
 But this method of gastrin testing can be inaccurate, potentially giving false low readings.
 It’s also unable to detect all the different forms of gastrin.
-For this reason, more than one round of testing should be done one for each individual to ensure accurate gastrin level readings.
-We hope that more accurate ways of testing will be developed [R].
+For this reason, more than one round of testing should be done, one for each individual, to ensure accurate gastrin level readings until more accurate ways of testing are developed .